RedPitaya/Documentation/appsFeatures/examples/ana-exm2.rst

 Code - MATLAB®
 **************

 The code is written in MATLAB.
-In the code we use SCPI commands and TCP client communication.
-Copy code from below to MATLAB editor, save project and press run.
+In the code, we use SCPI commands and TCP client communication.
+Copy the code from below into the MATLAB editor, save the project, and hit the "Run" button.

 .. code-block:: matlab

-    %% Define Red Pitaya as TCP/IP object
+    %% Define Red Pitaya as TCP client object
     IP= '192.168.178.108';          % Input IP of your Red Pitaya... port = 5000;
     RP = tcpclient(IP, port);

     %% Open connection with your Red Pitaya

-    RP.ByteOrder = 'big-endian';
+    RP.ByteOrder = "big-endian";
-    configureTerminator(RP,'CR/LF');
+    configureTerminator(RP,"CR/LF");

     writeline(RP,'ANALOG:PIN AOUT0,0.3');  % 0.3 Volts is set on output 0
     writeline(RP,'ANALOG:PIN AOUT1,0.9');